What Currency to bring to Uganda? What Currency to use in Uganda?

 What is the Currency of Choice in Uganda?

 What Currency to use in Uganda?
 What currency do I need to bring to Uganda?
 What money do I use in Uganda?
 What is the Ugandan Currency?
-All questions that Visitors to Uganda might have.
-Some things are good to know about Uganda before you arrive and what Currency to use is one of them.
+Common questions that are frequently asked by those planning to visit Uganda.

 What Currency to use in Uganda?
 There is Official Currency, which is the Ugandan Shilling, and then there is the unofficial currency, which is the US Dollar.